oracle/truffleruby/doc/contributor/pre-initialization.md

 ## Debugging

-`-Xlog=FINE` outputs useful information regarding pre-initialization, notably whether the pre-initialized context is reused.
+`--log.ruby.level=FINE` outputs useful information regarding pre-initialization, notably whether the pre-initialized context is reused.

 It is possible to run the pre-initialization process on the JVM to help